cansubaydar/odin-recipes/README.md

     - Added recipe preparation info with icons to the top of the ingredients
     - Added Chef's notes under the steps
     - Added homepage and next recipe buttons at the bottom of recipe pages

+Update: Added CSS file and made it responsive.